Health Tips

 • Magnetic Resonance Imaging (MRI)

-The doctor may monitor the kidney cysts that are small for a certain time with regular diagnosis However, if serious symptoms develop, a person may require antibiotics or over-the-counter painkillers.
+If the size of the kidney cyst is dangerous, what kidney treatment is best for the patient?
+The doctor may monitor the kidney cysts that are small for a certain time with regular diagnosis.
+However, if serious symptoms develop, a person may require antibiotics or over-the-counter painkillers.
 Symptoms may occur if a cyst prevents the movement of urine or blood through the kidneys.
+To drain the cyst, the doctor may propose:

 • Surgery